mediaexplorer74/WeatherAppX/README.md

 You can add new locations and switch between them from the Locations screen.

-If you like this repository you can support the author!
+If you like this repository you can support [Darle Gheorghe](https://github.com/gheorghedarle), the author of this great solution!

 <a href="https://www.buymeacoffee.com/gheorghedarle" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-1.svg" alt="Buy Me A Coffee" width="175"></a>